 User Generated Answers

 Another user-generated source for chiropractic salary data can be found on GlassDoor.com.
-If you’re unfamiliar with GlassDoor, they are a a website dedicated to providing some transparency and insight into what it’s like working for various businesses (big and small), including chiropractic offices.
+If you’re unfamiliar with GlassDoor, they are a website dedicated to providing some transparency and insight into what it’s like working for various businesses (big and small), including chiropractic offices.
 In the process of employees rating their experiences working for a particular employer, some salary stats can be generated.
-With GlassDoor, we have perhaps the polar opposite of the type of data we saw from Chiropractic Economics as most (if not all reviews) are employee related.
+With GlassDoor, we have perhaps the polar opposite of the type of data we saw from Chiropractic Economics as most (if not all reviews) are employee-related.
 In other words, the salary data here is likely from Associate Chiropractors as it’s highly unlikely that a practice owner would rate him or herself on their own salary.
 So how much does GlassDoor say that chiropractors make?
-Their data ranges from a low of $43,000 to a high of $101,000 (which is interestingly enough, listed as “average” in CE.)
+Their data ranges from a low of $42,000 to a high of $88,000 with an average of $58,425 (which is higher than the average associate salary reported in CE).

-Limitations: as of May 2017, GlassDoor recorded only 25 reviews, so the survey size is certainly tiny and only tenth of Chiropractic Economics and approximately .05% of the total profession.
+Limitations: as of July 2019, GlassDoor recorded only 161 reviews, so the survey size is certainly much smaller and more limited in scope than Chiropractic Economics.
 If we go a little further and search the approximately 500 or so jobs that were listed on GlassDoor at the time of this writing (who stated a salary range in their offer), we did not find any employment positions that exceeded this salary range on the high end.

 Indeed is a job-searching site that also shared its data on chiropractic salaries.
-According to Indeed, the average chiropractor salary was $60,478 and they recorded a range from a low of $14,000 to a high of $145,000 from 1867 employees, users, past and present job advertisements that were placed on Indeed.
-On the positive side, the size of Indeed’s salary survey commands a look, as it is easily 3x larger than other user generated chiropractor salary data that’s available.
+According to Indeed, the average chiropractor salary was $64,513 (an increase from when we last viewed the site two years ago for this post) and they recorded a range from a low of $15,000 to a high of $149,000 from 2278 employees, users, past and present job advertisements that were placed on Indeed.
+On the positive side, the size of Indeed’s salary survey commands a look, as it is easily 3x larger than other user-generated chiropractor salary data that’s available.
 However, there’s no distinction made between full and part-time work.
+In addition, it’s likely skewed towards Associate Salaries, but the top end is questionable whether those six-figure positions would be for chiropractic associates.

 UPDATE: Published Articles